Kairos – The Ancient Greek Concept of Time and Opportunity

 However, “Kairos” (καιρός) is quality time, the perfect moment.

-Kronos (Chronos) and his child - Giovanni Francesco Romanelli - National Museum in Warsaw - 17th-century depiction of Titan Chronus as Father Time wielding a scythe.
+Cronus and his child - Giovanni Francesco Romanelli - National Museum in Warsaw - 17th-century depiction of Titan Cronus as Father Time wielding a scythe.

-Kronos (Chronos) and his child – Giovanni Francesco Romanelli – National Museum in Warsaw – 17th-century depiction of Titan Chronus as Father Time wielding a scythe
+Cronus and his child – Giovanni Francesco Romanelli – National Museum in Warsaw – 17th-century depiction of Titan Cronus as Father Time wielding a scythe

 Kairos